A.C 15-1920

 Lives and works in Escazú, Costa Rica

 As a member of the Federation of Canadian Artists and the Costa Rican Association of Visual Artists, Aason has exhibited her work extensively worldwide.
-Her art, characterised by an intricate interplay of form, texture, and symbolism, unveils layers of history and emotion, promoting viewers to challenge norms and engage in cultural reflection.
+Her art, characterised by an the relationships between form, texture, and symbolism, reveals layers of history and emotion, challenging norms and inviting cultural reflection.
+Aason is set to exhibit at Craig Krull Gallery in Santa Monica in May 2025.

 Katrin Aason in her studio, 2024 (Photography by Julio Sequeira)